scaralbi/scaralbi.github.io/research.md

 It is now a widely accepted fact that net decarbonisation of human activities in the soonest future is required to avoid the collapse of our planet into irreversible climate calamities.
 To this aim, efficient and sustainable ways need to be developed for energy production, which is currently responsible for almost a third of global carbon emissions, Harnessing the almost limitless supply of solar radiation with photosynthetic organisms using biophotovoltaic  (BPV) devices is a promising strategy in the pursuit of these goals.
-BPVs are bio-electrochemical systems (BES) that harvest electrons generated from photo-oxidation of water by photosynthetic materials to generate electrical work.
+BPVs are bio-electrochemical systems (BES) that harvest electrons generated from photo-oxidation of water by photosynthetic materials to generate electrical work ([McCormick et al. 2015](https://pubs.rsc.org/en/content/articlelanding/2015/ee/c4ee03875d#!divAbstract)).

 ![alt text](assets/figs/BPV.png)